alihoseiny/word_cloud_fa/README.md

 You can pass different parameters to the constructor.
 For see full documents of them, you can see [WordCloud Documentations](https://amueller.github.io/word_cloud/)

-There are two parameters that are not in the original class.
+There are three parameters that are not in the original class.

 First one is `persian_normalize`.
 If you pass this parameter with `True` value, your data will normalize by using [Hazm normalizer](https://github.com/sobhe/hazm).
 It's recommended to always pass this parameter.
 That will replace